gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 - **Self-host fonts rather than using an external CDN.** Having the font file available locally will save a trip over the network.

 - **Use Latin font subsets only** (if creating a Latin-language site).
-It's common to accidentally include font extensions (Greek, Cyrillic, Devnagari, Chinese) when typically you only need the Latin base set.
+It's common to accidentally include language font extensions (Greek, Cyrillic, Devnagari, Chinese) when if you're creating a Latin-language site you typically only need the Latin base set.
 The [Google Webfonts Helper app](https://google-webfonts-helper.herokuapp.com/fonts/SourceSansPro) can help you do this with free fonts.

 Font optimizations are usually small, but easy performance wins.